langchr86/docmake/README.md

 All the tools that are executed by these cmake modules need to be installed separately.
 See the [examples.yml](.github/workflows/examples.yml) github workflow for an example of the used tools.
+Or use the companion [ansible-role-docmake](https://github.com/langchr86/ansible-role-docmake) to install the needed tools with ansible.

 See the [examples](./examples/) for concrete cmake code etc.
 The output (may be old) of these examples can also be downloaded here: